wso2/docker-open-banking/docker-compose/obam-with-obkm/README.md

 2. Switch to the `docker-compose/obam-with-obkm` folder.

     ```
-    cd docker-apim/docker-compose/obam-with-obkm
+    cd docker-open-banking/docker-compose/obam-with-obkm
     ```
     > If you are to try out an already released zip of this repo, please ignore this 2nd step also.
-     Instead, extract the zip file and directly browse to `docker-apim-<released-version-here>docker-compose/obam-with-obkm` folder.
+     Instead, extract the zip file and directly browse to `docker-open-banking-<released-version-here>/docker-compose/obam-with-obkm` folder.

     > If you want to try out an already released tag, after executing 2nd step, checkout the relevant tag, i.e. for example: git checkout tags/v1.4.0.1 and continue below steps.

-3. [Optional] If you are using WSO2 product Docker images with WSO2 updates, replace the WSO2 product Docker image names (relevant `image` attribute under each WSO2 product profile service) in the Docker Compose deployment definition.

-  **Note**: By default, each product profile service is configured to use WSO2 product Docker images with GA releases.

-4. Execute following Docker Compose command to start the deployment.
+3. Execute following Docker Compose command to start the deployment.
    ```
    docker-compose up
    ```

-5. Access the WSO2 Open Banking API Manager web UIs using the below URLs via a web browser.
+4. Access the WSO2 Open Banking API Manager web UIs using the below URLs via a web browser.

  ```
    https://localhost:9443/publisher